Working Papers

 NBER working paper

-Are Retirement Planning Tools Substitutes or Complements to Financial Capability? (with Gopi Goda, Colleen Manchester, Aaron Sojouner, Joshua Tasoff, and Jiusi Xiao)
+Are Retirement Planning Tools Substitutes or Complements to Financial Capability? (with Gopi Goda, Colleen Manchester, Aaron Sojouner, Joshua Tasoff, and Jiusi Xiao) Journal of Economic Behaviour and Organization, 2023

 We conducted a randomized controlled trial to understand how a web-based